AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    ```

-   If you are using any other version of LiveCycle or AEM Forms on JEE apart from LiveCycle Rights Management ES4 and version as 11.0.0, replace the path of the registry key as following:
+   If you use any other version of LiveCycle or AEM Forms on JEE apart from LiveCycle Rights Management ES4 and version as 11.0.0, replace the path of the registry key as follows:

-    * (Livecycle Rights Management ES2 and version 9.0): *HKLM\SOFTWARE\Adobe/LiveCycle* *Rights Management ES2\9.0 *
+    * (LiveCycle&reg; Rights Management ES2 and version 9.0): *HKLM\SOFTWARE\Adobe/LiveCycle* *Rights Management ES2\9.0 *
-    * (Livecycle Rights Management ES3 and version 10.0)
+    * (LiveCycle&reg; Rights Management ES3 and version 10.0)
-    * (Livecycle Rights Management ES4 and version 11.0) HKLM\SOFTWARE\Adobe\LiveCycle Rights Management ES4\11.0.0
+    * (LiveCycle&reg; Rights Management ES4 and version 11.0) HKLM\SOFTWARE\Adobe\LiveCycle Rights Management ES4\11.0.0
-    * (AEM 6.0 Forms on JEE and later verisons) HKLM\SOFTWARE\Adobe\LiveCycle Rights Management ES4\11.0.0
+    * (AEM 6.0 Forms on JEE and later versions) HKLM\SOFTWARE\Adobe\LiveCycle Rights Management ES4\11.0.0

 1. In the above code, replace all the instances of YOUR_FOLDER_NAME with the name of the folder that you created in step 2.
-1. **(For AEM Document Security extension for Microsoft Office installer with .exe extension only)** Replace the following line of code:
+1. **(For AEM Document Security Extension for Microsoft Office installer with .exe extension only)** Replace the following line of code:

    `msiexec /i YOUR_FOLDER_NAME\MSI_NAME.msi`
    with